koprty/TopDogFLICKS/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- Inserted dog picture when there is a networking error which hides on success

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. How to change the icon on the home screen
-2.
+2. Individual views for movies

 ## Video Walkthrough